SK53/indicia-docs/developing/reporting/report-file-format.rst

   Gives a further description displayed alongside the parameter in the form.
 * **datatype** -
   Used in determining the type of control to show when requesting the parameter.
-  Currently, the core module report interface supports datatypes 'text', 'lookup', 'date', 'geometry', 'polygon', 'line', 'point', 'idlist', 'smpattrs', 'occattrs', 'locattrs'.
+  Currently, the core module report interface supports datatypes 'text', 'text[]', 'integer', 'integer[]', 'lookup', 'date', 'geometry', 'polygon', 'line', 'point', 'idlist', 'smpattrs', 'occattrs', 'locattrs'.
 All other values default to text.
 Date will show a datepicker control.
 Lookup will show a select box.
 Geometry, Polygon, Line and Point all require a map for the user to draw the input